 Ensuring Employee Compliance in IT: A New Direction

-By Rizwan Mahmood, and Director Projects,
+By Rizwan Mahmood, Director Projects, e-Safe Systems Australia

 Is trusting your employees enough?
 I’ve told my staff what they are allowed to do and I trust them!
 Trust but Verify!
 A phrase famously used by Ronald Regan to describe the new relationship developing in the disarmament talks with Mikhail Gorbachev.
 The whole point being that companies make and publish rules, but have no way of telling when the rules are broken or an audit trail to support case if they have been.
 People say they trust their staff, but implementing blockers is the antithesis of trust.
 But if you say your staff “I am going to give you complete freedom, but within a clear set of rules, and I will know if you break those rules and have an audit trail as proof” you will effectively deter them from straying outside the boundaries.
 Trust but Verify!

 Every organisation is now reliant on IT for its very existence.
 It is the basis on which we communicate with each other and with the outside world.
 Without the power of information and communication that IT offers, the organisation would quickly become uncompetitive.
 However, we learned long ago that there is a dark side to technology.
 The risks with legal implications are associated – you become RESPONSIBLE for:

 - breach of confidentiality: violation of PDPA (see the new Personal Data Protection Act)

 - downloading of unlicensed music

 - Risk of employment tribunals for allowing an atmosphere of sexual harassment or